-Inspero loves to work with local schools running fun educational classes in cooking and gardening.
+Inspero loves to work with local schools running fun educational classes in forest school, cooking and horticulture.
 We want more school children to experience the joy of learning outdoors, engaging with nature, growing and harvesting vegetables they have grown and tasting delicious healthy meals that they have prepared with our support.

 “The pupils absolutely loved the experience of visiting the garden, learning about how to plant and grow their own food and they ultimately enjoyed the experience of learning outside and from a variety of enthusiastic and knowledgeable gardeners!
 The variety of tasks put on each session catered to everyone’s needs and enabled each pupil to take part in something that was of interest to them personally.
 The fact that each week we saw the garden grow meant that they could witness the results first hand!
 I loved the way that they all got to take something home with them each week to grow or put in their own garden, it made it very special and helped to transfer the knowledge and experiences home.”